eosnetworkfoundation/replay-test/README.md

 For testing options see [Running Tests](docs/running-tests.md)

 ## Generating Manifests
-The python script `replay-test/scripts/manifest/generate_manifest_from_eosnation.py` will build a manifest off the list of eos nation snapshots.
+The python script `replay-test/scripts/manifest/generate_manifest.py` will build a manifest off either the snapshots listed in S3 or the list of eos nation snapshots.
+By default connects to S3 to build snapshot list, and requires `aws cli` and read permissions.
 A manifest may be validated for valid JSON and a contiguous block range using the [validate_manifest.py](scripts/manifest/validate_manifest.py) script

-Redirect of stdout is recommended to separate the debug messages printed on stderr `python3 generate_manifest_from_eosnation.py --source-net mainnet 1> ./manifest-config.json`
+Redirect of stdout is recommended to separate the debug messages printed on stderr `python3 generate_manifest.py --source-net mainnet 1> ./manifest-config.json`

 ### Options
 In this release `block-space-between-slices`, `max-block-height`, and `min-block-height`.